-The braised beef agnolotti I propose today are not like the classic Piedmontese ones because they lack some ingredients in the filling, but they are just as good and tasty.
-Excellent to bring to the table for the holidays, it will take some time, but in the end, when you taste the dish, it will have been truly worth it.
-Here’s also the recipe for Amarone Braised Beef.
+The braised beef agnolotti I am offering today are not like the classic Piedmontese ones because they lack some ingredients in the filling, but they are just as good and tasty.
+They are great to serve during the holidays, it will take some time, but in the end, when you taste the dish, it will definitely be worth it.
+I am also leaving you the Amarone Braised Beef recipe.

 braised beef agnolotti